Fed's Powell, in Trump's crosshairs, gets backing from Congress

-SAN FRANCISCO/WASHINGTON (Reuters) - Federal Reserve Chairman Jerome Powell came to Capitol Hill on Wednesday with two goals: cementing the case for an interest rate cut at the end of this month, and bolstering his own Congressional wall of protection against a president who has made a daily habit of Fed bashing unseen since the 1970s.
+SAN FRANCISCO/WASHINGTON (Reuters) - Federal Reserve Chairman Jerome Powell came to Capitol Hill on Wednesday with two goals: cementing the case for an interest rate cut at the end of this month, and bolstering his own congressional wall of protection against a president who has made a daily habit of Fed bashing unseen since the 1970s.

 Within a few minutes of the start of what will be two days of testimony before Congress, Powell had gone a long way toward accomplishing both.